Feedback in Dynamical Systems

 Computational Logistic-Growth Function

-These simple algebraic manipulations underpin equally simple computational manipulations.
-The first step is to convert the mathematical definition of this logistic-growth map int a computational function.
-This computational function accepts a single input, which is a real number representing the current relative population.
+With this mathematical function in hand, it is time to move on to a computational implementation.
+The computational function accepts two inputs: a real number representing the maximum population growth rate, and a real number representing the current relative population.
 The output is a real number, which represents the next year’s relative population.
-The following function sketch describes computational function named nextVP that performs this transformation.
-[2]
+The following function sketch describes a computational function named nextVP that performs the desired transformation.
+[2] Keep in mind that this function works directly with the relative population, computed as the current population divided by the sustainable population.

 function expression: